Committed to a more sustainable and inclusive world

 We’re committed to building thriving communities — within our walls and beyond.
 To enable people to thrive at Clorox, we work to create an inclusive culture where every teammate is respected, valued and seen.
 We want people to bring their best selves to work so that we can unlock more innovation, better meet consumer needs and ultimately contribute to a better society.
 That’s why inclusion, diversity, equity and allyship, or IDEA, is reflected in our values and embedded in our people processes, including our hiring, development and retention efforts.
 It’s also embedded in how we reward our people, because we value the work our teammates do to amplify our efforts, ultimately contributing to our progress.

-I’m proud our board is more diverse than the Fortune 500 average and that women make up nearly half of our executive team.
-While we’re making progress, I want stronger representation at Clorox overall — among genders, people of color and LGBTQ+.
+I’m proud our board is more diverse than the Fortune 500 average and that women make up half of our executive team.
+While we’re making progress, we aspire to achieve even stronger diversity at Clorox overall.

 Beyond Clorox, it’s imperative that our surrounding communities are also healthy and thriving.
-The Clorox Company Foundation recently realigned its purpose and clarified its focus on health security, based on the belief that health and wellness is a basic human right.
+The Clorox Company Foundation is focusedon supporting health security, based on the belief that health and wellness is a basic human right.
 We will continue our legacy of supporting those in need by promoting community wellness, disease prevention and disaster relief and preparedness.

 Similarly, we continue to drive environmental and social responsibility in our supply chain.
-Through multistakeholder engagement, we worked in 2022 to engage priority suppliers on taking climate action, advancing human rights in palm supply chains, and supporting women’s economic empowerment and gender equality in communities that supply key ingredients for our Burt’s Bees products.
+Through multistakeholder engagement, we engaged high impact and strategic suppliers through coalitions like the Supplier Leadership on Climate Transitions collaborative to understand where we can align on climate action to realize our ambitious scope 3 science-based targets.
+Other efforts included advancing human rights in palm supply chains, combating deforestation by increasing the percentage of recycled or responsibly sourced certified virgin fiber used in purchased packaging and supporting women’s economic empowerment and gender equality in communities that supply key ingredients for our Burt’s Bees products.

 Governance: An unwavering commitment to transparency and stakeholder engagement